-- If it is required to encode details of the lighting technology (for example neon), it must be done using the complex attribute information (see clause 2.4.6). - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the value encoded in the "Datum Name" [DTNM] and "Datum Identifier" [DTID] subfields of the VDAT field of the "Coordinate Reference System" record where the "Axis Type" [AXTY] subfield of the "Coordinate System Axes" [CSAX] of the "Dataset Coordinate Reference System" record is set to 11 (Gravity Related Height), or different from the value of vertical datum encoded on meta feature Vertical Datum of Data.
+- If it is required to encode details of the lighting technology (for example neon), it must be done using the complex attribute information (see clause 2.4.6). - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the default value encoded in the Dataset Discovery Metadata or different from the value of vertical datum encoded on meta feature Vertical Datum of Data.

-Distinction: Beacon Cardinal; Beacon Isolated Danger; Beacon Lateral; Beacon Safe Water; Beacon Special Purpose/General; Buoy Cardinal; Buoy Installation; Buoy Isolated Danger; Buoy Lateral; Buoy New Danger Marking; Buoy Safe Water; Buoy Special Purpose/General; Light All Around; Light Float; Light Fog Detector; Light Sectored; Light Vessel.
+Distinction: Beacon Cardinal; Beacon Isolated Danger; Beacon Lateral; Beacon Safe Water; Beacon Special Purpose/General; Buoy Cardinal; Buoy Emergency Wreck Marking; Buoy Installation; Buoy Isolated Danger; Buoy Lateral; Buoy Safe Water; Buoy Special Purpose/General; Light All Around; Light Float; Light Fo

+Detector; Light Sectored; Light Vessel.